Zeex/samp-server-cli/README.md

 --------------------------

-One thing you may need to do after installing samp-server-cli is to set the `SAMP_SERVER_ROOT` environment variable to the absolute path to your server's root directory (where samp03svr or samp-server.exe sits).
-This is only needed if you install samp-server-cli in some non-default location.
+One thing you may need to do after installing samp-server-cli is to set the `SAMP_SERVER_ROOT` environment variable to the absolute path of your server's root directory (where samp03svr or samp-server.exe is located).

-By default, server executables are searched in:
+If you don't do it the script will seach for the server executable file in the following locations:

 * The current working directory
 * The directory in which samp-server-cli is located
-* The value of the `SAM_SERVER_ROOT` variable
+* The value of the `SAMP_SERVER_ROOT` variable (if defined)

-You can also specify the exact command to be run instead using `--coomand`, in which case the script will not attempt to find the server executable.
+You can also specify the exact command to start the server using `--command` in which case the script will not attempt to find the server executable.

 Examples
 --------

-Running a gamemode with default settings:
+How to run a gamemode with default settings:

 ```
 samp-server-cli -g grandlarc
 ```

-Running a publicly accessible server with maxplayers 10 and RCON password "test":
+How to run a publicly accessible server with maxplayers 10 and RCON password "test":

 ```